 Drive around the Cotswolds, heading as far as Bath and taking in Castle Combe, where the racetrack was out of scope but the ancient village square was not.

 Cap off the Cotswolds and head down south to Cornwall, home of Malory Towers.
-Visit a seaside town called Barnstaple and head off to Timtagel, where Merlin one lived in a cave by the sea.
+Visit a seaside town called Barnstaple and head off to Tintagel, where Merlin once lived in a cave by the sea.
 End the day by checking into Bovey Castle on Dartmoor.

 Explore Dartmoor, Bodmin.
 Check out the Tors.
 Keep a sharp eye out for escaped convicts.
 Hunker down in Bovey Castle